Introduction

 - Changed Removed

-option from configurations. - Changed The
+DEFAULT_RESTSERVICEoption from configurations. - Changed The

-config option now expects the full route. - Changed For better security, all configurations are now based on environment variables.
+DEFAULT_ROUTEconfig option now expects the full route. - Changed For better security, all configurations are now based on environment variables.

 - Changed Improved CORS Policy to meet the compliance.